hackclub/hackclub/workshops/backjack/README.md

  ```

-finally remember that we a variable that store the number of cards for the player, so we will increment that number by 1 :
+Finally remember that we a variable that store the number of cards for the player, so we will increment that number by 1 :

 ```C++
  num_of_playerCard++;